verty-1/hello-world/README.md

 OK, this is another branch change that I'm making but I wont merge this time.

 Another change in the same session $$ :)

+This line was added locally in GIT - did it make it to remote?